Membership FAQs

 Students N/A $20

-The tier costings represent a significant investment by some of our most successful studios, who have wholeheartedly signed up in the first rollout, in a bid to support the wider ecosystem with the hopes of growing our industry further.
+The tier costings represent a significant investment by some of our most successful studios, who have wholeheartedly signed up in a bid to support the wider ecosystem with the hopes of growing our industry further.

-No, studio and organisational membership based on headcount means that organisational Membership Agreements give every staff member in that business an equivalent individual membership.
+No, as studio and partner memberships are based on headcount, Membership Agreements give every staff member in that business an equivalent individual membership.
 This means that as a staff member, you are signed up to the codes of conduct that are contained within the organisation’s membership agreement with us, so make sure you read it!

-You will eventually use your own login details to access member-only channels or resources.
+You will be able to use your own login details to access member-only channels or resources.

 Our newsletter will remain open to subscribers this year and, while it is a resource-intensive piece of work each month, it is value we want to give to the community for free.
 There will likely be additional email communications to members-only.

-When you sign up to be a member in a new model like this, which operates more like a professional trade body than a volunteer organisation, NZGDA makes a commitment to serve you.
-This includes consulting with you regularly, agreeing new initiatives or investments, feeding back your needs in our lobbying messages to government…
+When you sign up to be a member of a professional membership body, NZGDA makes a commitment to serve you.
+This includes consulting with you regularly, agreeing new initiatives or investments, and feeding back your needs in our lobbying messages to government.

-While this doesn’t make sense for students, a small commitment – by way of the price of takeaway dinner and a pint for example – is enough to ensure that those student members who do sign up are committed and likely to be active and valuable members of our community.
+A small commitment ($20/year) ensure sthat those student members who do sign up are committed and likely to be active and valuable members of our community.
 Those who do not sign up can still subscribe to the newsletter, attend events and conferences, etc.

 Yes, members receive a ticket price discount and may hear about events sooner, but non-members will continue to have the opportunity to buy full price tickets to our events.